nicklafferty/craftycody/content/crafts/diy-dining-table.md

 image = "/uploads/dining-table-diy-header.png"
 slug = "diy-dining-table-ikea-dupe"
 tags = ["diy", "video"]
-title = "DIY: Dining Table"
+title = "DIY: Dining Table for under $200"

 +++
 {{< youtube id_here_please >}}

 First up, I'm not going to make chairs.
 No way.
 I will, however, be making a matching bench and that's one side of seating settled at least.

+And second, you read that right, we're going to build an 8-foot long dining table for under $200.
+I kept the receipts so you can check.

 I have been hunting for a dining table for what feels like years now.
 Actually, eons.
 I've found several that I really liked, but then I add up the total with seating and it's absolutely ridiculous.
 And, to be frank, it's the chairs that kill me.
 Cool, comfortable, dining chairs are about $150 _each_ minimum.
 I'm not talking about anything handmade either- it's all mass-produced crap.
 A set is as much as some tables and I just can't do it.
 I'm too cheap.